Saturday, April 11, 2020

 We threw out so much candy.
 The kids loved it.

-It was pretty fun hauling a muddy balloon-decorated Nordic Track through town on a flatbed and throwing candy to the citizenry.
+It was pretty fun hauling a muddy balloon-decorated Nordic Track through town on a flatbed and throwing candy to the crowd.

 [Originally posted on I'm Nacho Steppinstone, Dec.
 11 2004]